 The businesses in this area have suffered greatly or perished during the road construction and this gave an opportunity to develop some thoughtful and healthy master planning for the future development.
+To address this, the team developed a survey about businesses that were wanted in the area and received over 170 responses.

-The design charrette was 4-hour event with team report-outs and public presentations immediately following and was held at the Sevier Heights Church North Campus.
+The design charrette was a 4-hour event with team report-outs and public presentations immediately following and was held at the Sevier Heights Church North Campus.

 There were 4 teams made up of members representing a wide range of expertise- architects, landscape architects, planners, developers, business owners, and residents.